xhuang2020/json-m/README.md

    It matches with any json string which matches with the specified regex (The regex syntax follows the [Java convention](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html))

+### Comment
+json-m supports Java-style comments:
+ - Single line comments, starts with "//" until the end of the line
+ - Multi line comments, starts with "/*" and ends with "*/"

+Comments are ignored by the json-m parser.

 With the above definitions, we can specify the following json-m pattern:
 ```
 {                                  // the target json must be a json object with the following restrictions: